Below-shot-noise capacity in phase estimation using nonlinear interferometers: Introduction

 \section{Introduction}

 We consider here a class of optical interferometers that can be termed as nonlinear interferometers~\cite{chekhova2016} and which are based on original and fundamental ideas developed some decades ago~\cite{yurke1986,zou1991}.
-In this type of interferometers, at the input and output ports, instead of the beam splitters used in standard interferometers, one makes use of optical parametric amplifiers.
+This type of interferometer uses optical parametric amplifiers at the input and output ports in place of the beam splitters of a standard interferometer.
 These interferometers have gained increasing attention~\cite{Hochraine2022,fuenzalida2024a} as a useful tool for imaging, parameter estimation, spectroscopy and optical coherence tomography, to name a few applications.
 They offer both practical advantages~\cite{lemos2014,fuenzalida2023,valles2018} and a way to achieve quantum-enhanced sensitivity~\cite{giese2017,kranias2025,florez2018}, i.\,e., going below the shot-noise limit in parameter estimation.

 We consider three different types of nonlinear interferometers, namely the Yurke, Mandel, and hybrid schemes, shown in Fig.~\ref{fig:setups}.
+We will consider the case of unseeded configurations, where the input quantum state of imaging photons is the vacuum.
 In all three cases, pumping the nonlinear medium $A$ with monochromatic light, alongside vacuum input, induces nondegenerate parametric down-conversion.
 The medium generates $n$ photons in each of two modes, called signal (blue) and idler (red) fields.
-The number of generated photons depends on the parametric gain, that is determined mainly by the intensity of the pump field and the nonlinear susceptibility of the medium~\cite{torres2011}.
+The number of generated photons depends on the parametric gain, which is determined mainly by the intensity of the pump field and the nonlinear susceptibility of the medium~\cite{torres2011}.
+In the remainder of this article, we use this photon number as the resource for defining shot-noise scaling $1/\sqrt{n}$ as a benchmark and and refer to $1/n$ as Heisenberg scaling.
+Thus, all scaling statements refer to the number of photons probing the sample, while noting that the gain of the first crystal provides only one possible figure of merit and that alternative resources may be considered~\cite{giese2017}.